-For some people, the United Arab Emirates is only made up of the ultra-modern city of Dubai, boasting towering skyscrapers, massive shopping malls and idyllic beach resorts, however, it offers much more than that.
+Our United Arab Emirates tours take you to the ultra-modern city of Dubai - boasting towering skyscrapers, massive shopping malls and idyllic beach resorts, and so much more.

-The country is made up of seven separate emirates, most notably, its capital city of Abu Dhabi - an oil-rich haven which has become a melting pot of unique cultures and is a hub for various sport and leisure activities.
+The United Arab Emirates is made up of seven separate emirates, most notably, the capital city of Abu Dhabi - an oil-rich haven which has become a melting pot of unique cultures and is a hub for various sport and leisure activities, and not forgetting its decadent cuisine!

-Our tours to the United Arab Emirates explore the city of Dubai, where you can enjoy a spectacular Dhow cruise on Dubai Creek, feasting on board while listening to live music and watching mesmerising Tanura dancers.
+Our United Arab Emirates tours explore the city of Dubai, where you can enjoy a spectacular Dhow cruise on Dubai Creek, feasting on board while listening to live music and watching mesmerising Tanura dancers.

-We'll also explore Dubai's sandy deserts, with dune riding, sunset photography, belly dancing just a few activities that you can experience with us.
+On our United Arab Emirates tours, you will have the opportunity to explore Dubai's sandy deserts, with dune riding, sunset photography, belly dancing, and more - these are just a glimpse of activities that you can experience with us at Encounters Travel.

 Despite being a small country, the United Arab Emirates has lots to offer in terms of natural phenomena.
 With both wet and dry habitats, it is a wonderful combination of contrasts.
 The east coast features some lovely beaches, while the inland oasis city of Al Ain is home to green palms and natural springs.
 The north of the country features isolated valleys, while in the west you will find some of the planet's biggest sand dunes.